drenglish/vue-match-media/README.md

 Using `.any` and `:not` could be problematic if you've defined overlapping media queries; your callback will be invoked once for *each* matched query, which is probably not what you want.
 (Put it another way, you're gonna get some [hop-ons](http://arresteddevelopment.wikia.com/wiki/Stair_car).)
 Best to use explicit modifiers.

 ### Options
-_Any_ component in the chain can declare `mq` properties, not just at the root.
-Overriden properties will be merged into the inherited `mq` object and passed down to descendant components.
+A lot of the workflow for responsive design remains, size the viewport till things look like crap, then fix.
+No matter how carefully you manage your default breakpoints, there'll be cases where some significant piece of layout falls between two stools.
+To allow for those cases, MQ lets _any_ component in the chain declare breakpoints, not just at the root.
+New $mq aliases can be added, and existing aliases can be overriden (allowing your code to maintain its responsive semantics).
+New and overriden properties will be merged into the inherited `mq` object and passed down to descendant components.

     // Parent:
     new Vue({